 If you or your children currently receive public assistance (i.e. Medicaid, MiChild, Food Stamps, cash assistance, child care assistance), you should already have a child support case if you reported that the other parent is not living in your household.
 If you have not received a letter from the Office of Child Support within three months of your public assistance case opening and/or within three months of reporting that the other parent no longer resides with you and the children, please call 1-866-540-0008.

-If you do not currently receive any form of assistance, you may apply for child support services.
+If you do not currently receive any form of assistance, you may also apply for child support services.
 You may apply online with MiChildSupport, or you may print, complete and mail the IV-D Child Support Services Application/Referral - DHS-1201 form.

 Your case will be referred to the Establishment Unit of the Friend of the Court for a new child support case to be filed.
 The prosecutor’s role is solely to establish child support and in no case will the prosecutor represent either party on the issues of custody or parenting time if those issues are in dispute.
 This function used to be handled by the Prosecuting Attorney's Office but is now handled by the Friend of the Court.